saturn597/trackwriting/README.md

 User home page (what they see on subsequent logins) shows a listing of the past week with checkmarks next to days they completed the goal.

-They get a "free" checkmark for the day they created their account

 Also show stats: current streak length in days; longest streak; % of last 100 days where goal was completed.
 Also, number of words they still need to complete that day.